ybbobdev/snack-pack/README.md

 yarn install
 ```

-3. Copy this command and run it in the root of the project.
+3. Run this in the root of the project.
 This creates `./secrets` file with environment variables used for PostgresSQL and PGAdmin.
 It is in the `.gitignore` list.
+See [`package.json`](https://github.com/ybbobdev/snack-pack/blob/main/package.json#L12)
 ```bash
 yarn secrets
 ```